• About Us

 If you don’t want to make a bulleted list and instead add a bullet point manually, Word also allows you to do that.

-Place the blinking cursor at the exact location where you want the bullet point to be inserted, and then click the Insert tab on the main menu.
+Place the blinking cursor at the exact location where you want the bullet symbol to be inserted, and then click the Insert tab on the main menu.

 Next, click Symbol.
-On the pop-up menu, click More Symbols.
+On the dropdown menu, click More Symbols.

 You can now select from the symbols and special characters available in Word.
 To find the bullet point symbol, select “General Punctuation” on the Subset dropdown field.